isomerpages/nlb-biblioasia/_oct-2009/Interpreting Media Constructions of Samsui Women in Singapore.md

 Similarly, in a local newspaper article, another *samsui* woman was mentioned as a recipient of home care help from a local organisation:

 &emsp;&emsp;&emsp;&emsp;&emsp;“She was once a robust *samsui* woman who could carry<br>&emsp;&emsp;&emsp;&emsp;&emsp;heavy loads effortlessly.
 But at the age of 89, just<br> &emsp;&emsp;&emsp;&emsp;&emsp;moving from her bed to her wheelchair is a challenge for<br> &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Madam Heun Lin Yow.”
 (Chan, 2003)

+Additionally, *samsui* women have often been highlighted in the media as recipients of aid in various forms from charitable associations, receiving free medical checkups, being treated to Lunar New Year dinners and other special functions, among others (see Kee, 1996; Luo, 2005; Ramesh, 2006).
+4 In spite of their frailty, which is clearly a marked contrast from their earlier years, these women have often been presented as always incorporated into and remembered or noted and honoured for their contributions by society through such events as the Lunar New Year festivities, when special meals were provided for them.

+#### **Overlapping Identities**

+In the preceding three sections, I have demonstrated how *samsui* women are presented through the categories of Cantonese migrant women, pioneers and feminists, and elderly in need of help.
+I indicate here a combination of some if not all of these categories to illustrate how their identity has been presented in the media as a kind of template which has been developed and put together from the previous three categories of identity production.

+In a chapter on “Older Women: Planning for the Golden Years” included in *A Woman’s Place: The Story of Singapore Women* (Wong & Leong, 1993), *samsui* women have been described as follows:

+&emsp;&emsp;&emsp;“These women worked hard and were regarded to be <br>&emsp;&emsp;&emsp;almost as good as the men, not just in the way they <br>&emsp;&emsp;&emsp;worked, but also in their ability to save and send money <br>&emsp;&emsp;&emsp;home.
+Working women in those days might have worked <br>&emsp;&emsp;&emsp;in humble jobs that younger workers today shun, but <br>&emsp;&emsp;&emsp;they remained fiercely independent and took great pride <br>&emsp;&emsp;&emsp;in the fact that, not only did they support themselves, <br>&emsp;&emsp;&emsp;they even supported their families back in their <br>&emsp;&emsp;&emsp;homeland.”
+(1993, p.
+61–62)

+Similar descriptions can be found in another piece of writing produced by the *Singapore Contractors Association Ltd* (SCAL), titled “Tribute to our History”:

+&emsp;&emsp;&emsp;“As restrictions were once imposed on male immigrants<br>&emsp;&emsp;&emsp;from poverty-stricken China, the women came instead<br>&emsp;&emsp;&emsp;to take on the heavy work.
+The women, clothed in black<br>&emsp;&emsp;&emsp;*samfoo* and a headgear, worked at construction sites<br>&emsp;&emsp;&emsp;from dawn to dusk seven days a week, moving from<br>&emsp;&emsp;&emsp;project to project, chipping stones, mixing cement,<br>&emsp;&emsp;&emsp;mortar, carrying heavy loads, sweeping and cleaning.”<br>&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;(1997, p.
+17)

+After having been praised for the work that they did, these women were further described as elderly in need and receipt of social assistance in contemporary times: